ThatZeoMan/rheavenstudio.github.io/docs/hsui/settings/4_controllers.md

 # Controllers

-Under this category in settings, you can change controller settings.
+Under this tab in Settings, you can change the controller settings.

 ![ui](/img/docs/hsui/settings/controllers.png)